Our Valheim Building Guide will teach you how Building works, how to unlock more Buildings, and how to increase your Comfort score!

 Answering these questions is key to picking a good site.
-You can safely make buildings out of wood in the Meadows, but a building in the Black Forest, Swamps, Mountains, or Plains should probably be constructed out of stone to be safe — larger creatures like Trolls, Stone Golems, and Loxes can shatter Stake Walls into splinters surprisingly fast.
+You can safely make structures out of wood in the Meadows, but a building in the Black Forest, Swamps, Mountains, or Plains should probably be constructed out of stone to be safe -- larger creatures like Trolls, Stone Golems, and Lox can shatter Stake Walls into splinters surprisingly fast.

 Gathering Resources and Building a Work Shed